Nhahan/file-dispatcher/README.md

 - `/path/to/directory`: The directory to monitor for file events.
 - `FdMode.Async`: Execution mode set to asynchronous.
 Use FdMode.Sync for synchronous execution.
 - `/\.txt$/`: Optional regular expression pattern to filter specific file types.
-Pass undefined for no filtering.
+Leave it empty for no filtering.

 ### Starting and Stopping the FileDispatcher